 If you are moving with children, show them around the new house before you move in and answer their questions.
 Children may react to moving in different ways.
 After the move, introduce yourself and your kids to your new neighbors and find out if any of the neighbors have any kids around the same age.

 If there are any pets in your house, it will probably be best to move them first and keep them in the backyard so that they can get used to their new home too.
-You may also place them in a quite room while you are moving.
+You may also place them in a quiet room while you are moving.

 Clean out your refrigerator and freezer well before moving them.
 Keep the doors slightly open to keep the air circulating just before you move.
 If you are moving yourself, don't load appliances on their sides, it can cause damage if they're not kept upright.

 Drain fuel from any lawnmowers and other machinery.
 If you have liquids that you plan to take with you, place them in individual waterproof bags or jars.Written by Margarita Hakobyan